JeffreyPalmer/git-autocommit-bot/README.md

+# Git Autocommit Bot
+A tool for generative artists to automatically record ephemeral image sources.

 # What is this?
 This tool watches a specified directory for the creation of files with names that match a specified pattern, and then automatically creates a git commit in a